-The Recycling Center now accepts Debit/Credit Cards as payment!
+Recycling Center now accepts Debit/Credit Cards as payment!

-RecycleCT.com for the CT DEEP informational page.
+RecycleCT.com for the CT DEEP informational page to find out about what is recyclable.

 CARDBOARD- Please bring cardboard broken down and no larger than 36"x36" in order to fit better in the compactor.
 Thank you.

-NEW-Please dispose of your unused prescription medications in a drop box located in the lobby of the New Milford Police Station.
+Please dispose of your unused prescription medications in a drop box located in the lobby of the New Milford Police Station.
 Further information is available here-Safe Pharmaceutical Disposal, or call 860.355.3133.
 Here is a link for Safe Pharmaceutical Disposal sites in Connecticut if New Milford is not convenient.

 Connecticut Donation Bin Law Please click on the link to find out the requirements for placement and labels on Donation Bins.